Cassini’s ‘Last Image’ Of Saturn Goes Viral, But Was An Artist’s Creation All Along

 The groundwork for its Grand Finale was laid in April 2017, when Cassini was “placed on an impact course” that included more than five months of “daring” dives between Saturn and its rings, spanning a total of 22 orbits.

 While Gizmodo made sure to debunk the viral photo of what was claimed to be Cassini’s “last image,” the publication also noted that there is an actual last photo that exists and that it was taken on September 14, 2017, and later posted on NASA’s website.
-According to the space agency, his photo was shot about 394,000 miles above Saturn’s surface, right at the point of Cassini’s atmospheric entry.
+According to the space agency, this photo was shot about 394,000 miles above Saturn’s surface, right at the point of Cassini’s atmospheric entry.